 What keyword tactics are they using?
 Do any of them seem particularly effective or innovative?
 What about social strategies; how active is the competition on Twitter and Facebook?
 Were there any standout pieces of content shared across their social networks?
 Use all this information to inform your online marketing efforts moving forward.
 Furthermore, take a look at the SEO-related content they produce and compare it against recent news within your industry.
 Are your competitors covering news and the release of new resources?
 If so, you should be doing the same so that you’re providing your audience with as much support and access to information as other professionals in your field.

 Be sure to keep a close eye on your competitors’ websites for changes.
 If they add or remove pages, update their calls to action or change the layout of their homepage, you’ll be able to learn from these changes and apply them to your website when necessary.

-Competitors naturally change over time – some businesses will succeed while others falter, depending on the market and their ability to keep up with the times.
+Remember, competitors naturally change over time – some businesses will succeed while others falter, depending on the market and their ability to keep up with the times.
 The strategies that will achieve success for your competitors today might not work as well in a year or two, so don’t be afraid to experiment with new ideas and methods as you move forward.

 Now that you understand what goes into an effective competitor analysis, there’s only one thing left to do: apply it to your own business!
 Keep these three steps in mind as you conduct research on your top competitors and compile your B2B research insights.
 Revisit your work regularly to update the information you collected as well.
 This way, you’ll always have one finger on the pulse of your industry and you can be one of the first to discover whether new trends succeed or fail.